The EU Ecolabel is ready to make its mark on Berlin!

 Happy World Ecolabel Day!

-Today, we celebrate the more than 72,000 EU Ecolabel products available all over the European Union!
+On the 17th of October 2019, we celebrated the more than 72,000 EU Ecolabel products available all over the European Union!

 When you choose them, you choose a greener future for our planet.